Case Study – Impact of the Japet.W exoskeleton on Posture

 The day of the test, a member of the Japet team and the ergonomist went to the storage shed where the subject works.
 The subject is quickly briefed on the functioning of the device and the measurements carried out during the test.
 The subject then tried the exoskeleton to get comfortable with the product and its control interface.
 The exoskeleton was then removed in order to place the inertial measurement units (IMU).
 The exoskeleton is then put back to verify that it is not pressing on the IMU.

 The test includes three different tasks: discharging cardboard (two pallets are placed on the ground, the subject transfers the cardboard from one pallet to another), storing tyres on shelves (the subject must lift a tyre from the ground to a shelf 1.5m high) and moving a gas cylinder (the subject must lift a gas cylinder from the ground and put it back on the ground 5m further.
 The subject is instructed to perform tasks as naturally as possible.
 The same tasks are repeated without the device and with the device (traction force of 2 kg/actuators).

-Six recording are made (Fig. 3) 3 task x 2 conditions No Device/ Device.
+Six recording are made (Fig. 3).
 For each of them, the IMU calibration is carried out using Captiv software.
 To do the calibration, the subject must maintain an orthostatic position, with arms outstretched for 10s.